Daniel-Elston/Daniel-Elston/README.md

 ---

-I have experience providing business solutions for CERN and other small independent vendors working on Amazona and Depop platforms.
+I have experience providing business solutions for CERN and other small independent vendors working on Amazon and Depop platforms.
 I assumed the role of project lead for my work with CERN over a team of four.
 More recently, I am the lead architect of a team of four tasked with developing a [movie recommendation search engine][movie recommendation search engine] using Python.<br/><br/>I am studying Neural Networks, Risk and Decision Making for Data Science and AI, Information Retrieval, Ethics and Law for Data Science and AI, and my MSc project.
 I have completed modules such as Machine Learning, Data Mining, Statistics for Data Science and AI, Programming for Data Science and AI, statistical mechanics, quantum physics, and BSc Industrial Group Project.

 ---